sindresorhus/electron-better-ipc/readme.md

 This method listens for a message from `ipc.callMain` defined in a renderer process and replies back.

+Returns a function, that when called, removes the listener.

 #### channel

 Type: `string`